stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 *************
 .. currentmodule:: Stoner.Plot

-Data plotting and visualisation is handled by the :py:class:`PlotFile` sub-class of :py:class:`Stoner.Core.DataFile`.
+Data plotting and visualisation is handled by the :py:class:`PlotMixin` sub-class of :py:class:`Stoner.Core.DataFile`.
 The purpose of the methods detailed here is to provide quick and convenient ways to plot data rather than providing publication ready figures.::